WHO53/docs.droidian.org/content/porting-guide/image-creation.md

 A manifest file is a file in which the location to all your sources on the internet and the location of all your sources on your local disk is stored.

 Manifest files are stored in halium/devices/manifests and the file name has the format `vendor_device.xml` in which device is the codename of your device
-As an example for Xiaomi Redmi Note 7 it will be `xiaomi_lavender.xml`
+As an example, for Xiaomi Redmi Note 7 it will be `xiaomi_lavender.xml`

-Your manifest file should have this as the starter code and everything should be appended
+Your manifest file should have this as the starter code and everything should be added in between the `<manifest>` and `</manifest>` tags:

 ```
 <?xml version="1.0" encoding="UTF-8"?>